Elected members of the Board of Directors

 evechauchard@gmail.com

 Eve was a volunteer at the FIAFE Accueil in Brussels from 1993 to 2013, and for Washington Accueil Association (WAA) since 2013.
-She was president of WAA from 2015 to 2019.
-She worked for 10 years in scientific research.
+She was president of WAA from 2015 to 2019 and president of the Comité Tricolore from 2019 to 2023.
+She holds a doctorate degree in Physical chemistry from the University of Paris and has worked for 10 years in scientific research.

 JEAN-PHILIPPE KRUKOWICZ